khadywade090702-bot/programming-projects/README.md

 **Test2.java** – Basic exercise using conditional statements (if, else if, else).
 **Test3.java** – Combines loops and functions to solve a logical programming task.
 **TestFinal.java** – Final Java project that brings together loops, conditions, and user input.
+**AssurancePlan.java** – A program that calculates insurance plans or premiums based on user data.
+**StudentGrade.java** – Calculates student grades and displays average performance using conditions.
+**MilitarySchoolEnrollment.java** – Simulates a basic enrollment system using Java input and validation.